10 tips for taking up tennis

 9. Wimbledon fever

-Britain’s famous tennis tournament begins on 29 June.
-The LTA has organised a number of Great British Tennis Weekends in the run up to Wimbledon, when tennis venues offer free space and coaching.
-They’ll be taking place on 16–17 May, 13–14 June and 1–2 August and are aimed at players of all ages and skill levels.
+Britain’s famous tennis tournament begins on 2 July.
+The LTA has organised a number of Great British Tennis Weekends across the summer, when tennis venues offer free space and coaching.
+They're aimed at players of all ages and skill levels.
 Find a Great British Tennis Weekends event near you.

 10. A volley of health benefits